osquery/osquery/README.md

 ## Building from source

-[Building](https://osquery.readthedocs.org/en/latest/development/building/) osquery from source is encouraged!
-Join our developer community by giving us feedback in Github issues or submitting pull requests!
+Building osquery from source is encouraged!
+[Check out the documentation](https://osquery.readthedocs.org/en/latest/development/building/) to get started and join our developer community by giving us feedback in Github issues or submitting pull requests!

 We *officially* support a subset of OS versions for **building** because it is rather intense.
 - Ubuntu 14.04 and 16.04, CentOS 6.5 and 7